andrea-calligaris/dorico-script-launcher/readme.md

 ## Installation

-Download the ZIP file from this repository and extract it anywhere in your computer.
+Download the ZIP file from this repository (green _"Code"_ button → _Download ZIP_) and extract it anywhere in your computer.

-Then launch "_Dorico Script Launcher.ahk_".

 In _Dorico_, set your preferred shortcut for opening the _Dorico_ console, which will then be used by this script:
 * _Edit_ → _Preferences_ → _Key Commands_ → _Script_ → _Show Console_;